Sustainable Tobacco Programme

 It is our policy that all our leaf operations and suppliers participate in STP.
 Each year, they complete a comprehensive self-assessment against the STP themes, as well as a review of risk assessments and respective action plans.

 Information for the farm-level criteria is gathered by our leaf operations and suppliers through their respective farm-monitoring procedures.
 For BAT leaf operations, data for STP assessments is collected via our Farmer Sustainability Management (FSM) digital monitoring tool.
+In 2021 the majority of issues recorded in FSM (96.5%) related to the safe handling, use and storage of agrochemicals, 0.02% on soil and water best practices among others.

-Results of the self-assessments and onsite reviews the form the foundation for a dialogue for improvement between the supplier, BAT and, potentially, other relevant stakeholders.
+Results of the self-assessments and onsite reviews form the foundation for a dialogue for improvement between the supplier, BAT and, potentially, other relevant stakeholders.
 This may result in creation of action plans to progress towards improved impacts, particularly where ‘red flags’ are identified.
 The due diligence cycle is subsequently repeated, and action plans are reviewed as part of the process to support continued improvement.